-In September 2017, Quantum Spatial (QSI) was contracted by Washington State Department of Natural Resources (WADNR) to collect Light Detection and Ranging ( LiDAR) data and digital imagery in the winter of 2017 and summer of 2018, respectively, for the Green River Watershed site in Washington.
+In September 2017, Quantum Spatial (QSI) was contracted by Washington State Department of Natural Resources (WADNR) to collect Light Detection and Ranging (LiDAR) data and digital imagery in the winter of 2017 and summer of 2018, respectively, for the Green River Watershed site in Washington.
 This contract also incorporates LiDAR data collection and processing over additional sites, including the Green River Corridor, Tacoma Water Service Area, and a selected portion of the Green River Watershed which will be used for Forestry Analytics.
 Unfavorable weather conditions delayed the acquisition of LiDAR data for the Green River Watershed to the winter of 2018.
 This data report and delivery encompasses only the Green River Watershed LiDAR delivery.
 Data were collected to aid WADNR in assessing the topographic and geophysical properties of the study area.

-In addition to these lidar point data, the bare earth Digital Elevation Models (DEM) created from the lidar point data are also available.
-These data are available for custom download at the link provided in the URL section of this metadata record.
+In addition to these bare earth Digital Elevation Model (DEM) data, the lidar point data that these DEM data were created from are also available.
+These data are available for download at the link provided in the URL section of this metadata record.

 - 1.3.
 Is this a one-time data collection, or an ongoing series of measurements?
 One-time data collection - 1.4.
-Actual or planned temporal coverage of the data: 2018-11-11 to 2018-11-12, 2017-12-10, 2018-11-08 - 1.5.
+Actual or planned temporal coverage of the data: 2017-12-10, 2018-11-08, 2018-11-11 to 2018-11-12 - 1.5.
 Actual or planned geographic coverage of the data: W: -121.861506, E: -121.296427, N: 47.358623, S: 47.116988